lathamk4/Capstone_MT_20_1/README.md

 # Steps taken to mitigate the problems :

 1. Unique words are identified for each row and models were trained using the unique words
-2. Resampling Techniques: Applied methods like Random Sampler, SMOTE (Synthetic Minority Over-sampling Technique) to balance the class distribution.
+2. Resampling Techniques: Applied methods like Random Sampler to balance the class distribution.
+3. Data Augmentation: Generate synthetic samples (SMOTE) was used to increase the diversity of training data.
-3. Advanced Models: used transformer-based models, (BioBERT)  which are well-suited for medical text classification tasks.
+4. Advanced Models: used transformer-based models, (BioBERT)  which are well-suited for medical text classification tasks.

 # Results:
 As mentioned in the Capstone 20.1 , different sampler techniques were used with different models .
 The accuracy comparison is as follows